Karasukaigan/Lumina-Layers/README.md

 The pioneers have chosen to remain open to help the community develop; therefore, this technology is generally **not patentable**.

 Lumina Studio will continue to maintain its open-source, collaborative, and non-profit positioning, and we welcome everyone's supervision.
+Lumina Studio did not refer to any patent applications because such patents usually only contain specifications and the technical code is not disclosed in the short term.
+Blindly referring to these patents would affect its own development process.

 **Special thanks to the HueForge team for their support and understanding of open source!**  **
 ---